WLAN-Pi/.github/docs/contributing.md

 Checklist:

 0. Keep your PR small.
 These are easier to review and get merged.
 Your PR in general should only do one thing.
 Otherwise, likely needs split into multiple PRs.
 0. Use descriptive titles.
 Start with feat, fix, docs, refactor, test, or chore.
-Follow with a summary in present tense. for example: `fix: fix FPMS crash`.
+Follow with a summary in the present tense. for example: `fix: address profiler crash on Rx of certain (re)assoc frames`.
 0. Test your changes.
 Describe how to test and validate your contribution.

 Generally, this is the process you'll follow: